+Parent: Please complete the following only if you do not want your child's information released to a military recruiter or an institution of higher education without your prior consent.

+I, parent of \\\\\\ (student's name), request that the district not release my child's name, address, and telephone number to a military recruiter or institution of higher education without my prior written consent.

+Parent signature\\\\\ Date \

-• llowing only if you do not want your child's information released ution of higher education without your prior consent.
-I, parent of release my child's name, addre higher education without my price (student's name), request that the district no ess, and telephone number to a military recruiter or institution or or written consent.
-Parent signature Date not returned with the other materials identifying what the distric the district will assume that permission has been granted for the
+Please note that if this form is not returned with the other materials identifying what the district considers directory information, the district will assume that permission has been granted for the release of this information.